Self-Care at Work

 Learn More

 In the business of helping people, our to-do lists are long, the people we work with need us, and there never seem to be enough hands and resources to go around.
 As helpers, we tend to let ourselves be a last priority.
-Work is hard, life is hard, and continuing to show up for bboth whilefeeling the all-too-common signs of burnout and compassion fatigue can leave us in a tough spot.
+Work is hard, life is hard, and continuing to show up for both while feeling the all-too-common signs of burnout and compassion fatigue can leave us in a tough spot.

-We invite you to attend any or all of our five self-care workshops.
+We invite you to attend any or all of our 90-minute online self-care workshops.
 These sessions focus on ways to live with joy, safety, and compassion for oneself.
 This translates to greater productivity and workplace satisfaction to be at our best for our clients, without sacrificing ourselves in the process.

 Each session will leave you with a spark of hope, a sense of community, and a plan for ongoing well-being.